 Adults with physical or cognitive disabilities may find it difficult to navigate through a healthcare system.
 They may have trouble communicating; understanding their diagnosis and treatment; or if they go to multiple providers for different aspects of their care, there could be some confusion.
-Gundersen Lutheran provides resources for people with disabilities to help them receive the care they need.
+Gundersen Health System provides resources for people with disabilities to help them receive the care they need.

-Gundersen Lutheran Adult Disabilities provides care coordination and acts as an advocate for people with disabilities.
+Gundersen Adult Disabilities provides care coordination and acts as an advocate for people with disabilities.
 They help people with cerebral palsy, Down syndrome, spina bifida and other physical or cognitive disabilities.